haithamkhedr/haithamkhedr.github.io/_pages/about.md

 # News
 <ul class="font-monospace">
 	<li>
-		Our paper 'Formal Verification of Neural Network Controlled Autonomous Systems' is accepted for publication in HSCC 2019
+		Our paper on Formal Verification of Neural Network Controlled Autonomous Systems is accepted for publication in HSCC 2019
 	</li>

 	<li>